glossarysh/glossarysh.github.io/_topic/internet.markdown

 ---
 layout: topic
 title: "Internet"
-snippet: "The Internet is a global network of computers that can communicate with each other."
+description: "The Internet is a global network of computers that can communicate with each other."
 website: ""
 ---